-- How do we get to Yosemite in winter?
+- How do you get to Yosemite in winter?

-Visitors should also expect that certain services like the Grand Tour by the National Park Service and that warm weather activities like golf and biking will not available during the winter season.
+Visitors should also expect that certain services like the Open Air Tram Tour and warm weather activities like golf and biking will not be available during the winter season.

 Turn Back Time at the Ahwahnee Hotel

-They don’t build them like this anymore.
-The Ahwahnee’s early 20th century granite facade, elegant stained glass, massive log-beamed ceilings, stone fireplaces, and Native American artwork make it a deserving National Historic Landmark.
-Besides eye-popping design, this diamond in the wilderness offers a gift shop featuring local artisans, decadent sweet shop, and comfortable bar.
+The Ahwahnee’s early 20th-century granite facade, elegant stained glass, massive log-beamed ceilings, stone fireplaces, and Native American artwork make it a deserving National Historic Landmark.
+Besides eye-popping design, this diamond in the wilderness offers a gift shop, decadent sweet shop, and comfortable bar.

-The Badger Pass Ski Area is open from mid-December through mid-March, conditions permitting.
-Visit Badger Pass to check out snow conditions, rent equipment, find the shuttle schedule, buy season passes and get discounted ski and lodging packages.
+The Badger Pass Ski Area is open from mid-December through early April, conditions permitting.
+Visit Badger Pass to check out snow conditions, rent equipment, find the shuttle schedule, buy season passes, and score discounted ski and lodging packages.